Moffein/SniperClassic/Release/README.md

 - Mark
 	- Damage increased from 340% -> 360%
 	- Clip size reduced from 6 -> 5
+	- Steady Aim charge is now reset between each shot.
 	- Perfect reloads no longer restore Secondary stocks.
-	- Perfect reloads now recharge your SPOTTER.
+	- Reloads now recharge your SPOTTER (50% cooldown for Perfect, 25% for Good)
 	- Can now be spamfired with low accuracy (0.33s min duration)
 	- Fixed a bug where the skill would be stuck at 0 shots when frozen mid-reload.